asciamanna/asciamanna.github.io/_drafts/follow-consistent-test-patterns.md

 ## Conclusion
 Following these consistent patterns and heuristics will help keep tests simple and, in doing so, increase the ease of understanding for future developers.
 When tests are simple, obvious, and all look very similar deviations are glaring.
 These deviations are typically indicators that there is a problem with the test or a design issue with code under test.

-The next post in this series will use this same unit test example to describe a unit test refactoring pitfall.
+The next post in this series will use this same unit test example to describe a common unit test refactoring pitfall.